 Typically, it takes several visits for a positive reaction to take place.
 We are trying to cause mechanical and biochemical changes without any pharmacological means.
 Therefore, we are looking for a cumulative response to achieve a certain threshold after which the pain cycle is disturbed.

 Where Does Dry Needling Fit Into the Rehabilitation Program?

 Generally speaking, trigger point dry needling is the modality of choice when it comes to treating patients in the clinic.
 More frequently, trigger point dry needling is needed in the beginning in order to break the pain cycle.
 Once that is achieved, other treatment options are introduced.

 Where to Find Dry Needling Therapy?

-BGO currently offers Dry Needling at two of it's physical therapy locations:
+BGO currently offers Dry Needling at all of it's physical therapy locations:

-For patients that are interested in Dry Needling outside of a normal physical therapy session, BGO Physical Therapy offers this service to patients as an exclusive treatment for $45 per session.
+For patients that are interested in Dry Needling outside of a normal physical therapy session, BGO Physical Therapy offers this service to patients as an exclusive treatment for $65 per initial session and $45 per session thereafter.